Kayaking: Local paddling & multi-night expeditions

 Canoeing

 Depart Janjanbureh early in the morning heading West.
 Along the way, you will hope to see hippos, monkeys, baboons and incredible birdlife.
 You will have the chance to park the kayak and stretch your legs at various points along the way including Manna Sandbanks and Barajally.
 Enjoy a packed lunch at the riverside and reach the River Gambia National Park (aka Baboon Islands) by around 3 – 4 pm, when the chimps often come down to the water's edge.
-After seeing the chimps, continue to the wharf town of Kuntaur and take road transport back to Janjanbureh before dark. (£90 per person)
+After seeing the chimps, you'll take a short nature walk up to Last Elephant Hill, with its great views over the river and the chance of meeting baboons and red colobus monkeys.
+From there continue to the wharf town of Kuntaur and take road transport back to Janjanbureh before dark. (£75 per person)

 * Prices for local paddling include equipment hire, guiding, packed lunch (full days only) and entry fees to parks and road transport where applicable.